erikaf7/memories-backend/README.md

 This is the back-end side of the memories application.
 Memories is a scrapbooking application where you create the story.
 Add scrap book entries and share your memories with others.
 To view the repository for the front-end side of the memories application, go to https://github.com/erikaf7/memories-frontend.

 ## Getting Started
-This back-end application is hosted on https://app-memories-backend.herokuapp.com/.
+This back-end API is hosted on https://app-memories-backend.herokuapp.com/.
 To view the front-end, user accessible application, go to https://app-memories-frontend.herokuapp.com/.

 ## Technologies Used